MohanNarayana/reaction-hydra/.reaction/project-hooks/README.md

-This directory contains project hooks for the Reaction development environment.
+This directory contains project hooks for the Mailchimp Open Commerce development environment.
-They are invoked from the [reaction-platform][reaction-platform] build tools which operate across all projects to aid with orchestration in the local development environment.
+They are invoked from the [MOC-platform][moc-platform] build tools which operate across all projects to aid with orchestration in the local development environment.